-A loop recording feature means you can set your cam to overwrite recordings, which means you won’t have to worry about running out of memory card.
+A loop recording feature means you can set your cam to overwrite recordings, which means you won’t have to worry about running out of memory cards.
 Recordings are locked and stored automatically on sudden impact.
-And in parking mode the camera switches on automatically when it detects movement.
+And in parking mode, the camera switches on automatically when it detects movement.